skotzko/mixpanel-event-queue/README.md

 ## Installation
 1. Clone this repo
 2. Get Mixpanel up and running, [per their docs](https://mixpanel.com/docs/getting-started/step-by-step-integration-tutorial)
-3. Integrate this wrapper into your core JS library.
+3. Load MEQ into the head of your template: `<script type="text/javascript" src="<path_to_MEQ_file.js>"></script>`.
+You probably want to source MEQ in the head of your template right after sourcing Google Analytics.
+MEQ is 1.5K unminified.
 4. In your [Mixpanel init config](https://mixpanel.com/docs/integration-libraries/javascript-full-api#init), set the `loaded` parameter to call to `_meq.flush()`.
 While installing, you may want to set `debug: true` so that you can view Mixpanel API request logs in your JS console.
+You should still use the native `mixpanel.init()` function rather than wrapping that one with MEQ.
 5. Update your `mixpanel.*` tracking calls to call to the `_meq`.